-Depending upon the engagement and purpose Magnus Health is the Data Controller with respect to your Personal Data.
+Depending upon the engagement and purpose Magnus Health is the Data Processor with respect to your Personal Data.
 Our address is 323 West Martin Street, Raleigh, NC 27601.

 Our Data Protection Officer can be reached at Magnus Health, 323 West Martin Street, Raleigh, NC 27601 or via email at email@example.com.